ndiego/block-visibility/readme.txt

 == Changelog ==

-= 1.9.0 - 2021-05-TBD =
+= 1.9.0 - 2021-06-07 =

 **Added**

+* Added support for Block Visibility Pro.
 * Added rule set functionality to the ACF control.
 This allows you to create OR conditions within the ACF control.
 * Added "rule set" and "rule" architecture.
 * Added notice regarding compatibility issues with the Screen Size control and the Shortcode Block, plus links to a workaround in the Knowledge Base.
-* Added additional Slots for integration Visibility Controls.
+* Added additional Slots for integrating new visibility controls.

 **Changed**

 * Replaced many Popover components in the block editor with Modal components for improved UI.
 * Replaced most other Button/Popover components with DropdownMenu components for improved UI.
-* The "Remove" schedule button is now an trashcan icon in the Schedule toolbar.
+* The "Remove" schedule button is now an trashcan icon in the Schedule toolbar to be consistent with Block Visibility Pro.
-* Plugin settings tabs are now navigable based on URL query parameter.
+* Plugin settings tabs are now directly navigable based on URL query parameter.
 * Controls are now alphabetically ordered in the control selectors.
 * Screen size control CSS is now conditionally loaded only when there are actually blocks using these settings.
 * Contextual indicators are now powered by a custom icon font to improve performance and decrease file size.